 Why You Need This Recipe

-• It’s only four ingredients and easy to make!
+• This Coconut Shake has only four main ingredients and is so easy to make!

 • This tropical shake is also dairy-free, vegan, & gluten-free.

-• It’s made with bananas and canned coconut milk which makes it better for you than a regular shake that usually has conventional dairy (see my article on the reasons to go dairy-free).
+• It’s made with bananas and canned coconut milk which makes it better for you than a regular shake that usually has conventional dairy and tons of added sugar (see my article on the reasons to go dairy-free).

 Key Ingredients